pablodeafsapps/clean-app/README.md

 * Using this **README.md** file to give a quick overview of the project.
 * Using **dokka**, which is a framework for Kotlin projects, similar to Javadoc.

-For the latter, the documentation can be find in the *docs* folder.
-To inspect it, just open up `index.html`.

-In case you want to regenerate or update the documentation, simply run the next command from a terminal:
+For the latter, the documentation can be find in the *docs/dokka* folder, organized in modules.
+To generate it, simply run the next command from a terminal:
 ```bash
 > ./gradlew dokka
 ```

-When finished, reopen `index.html` or refresh the browser.
+When finished, open up `index.html` using your favourite browser.

 ## Maintainers